AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-20-An-algorithm-for-polygons-with-rounded-corners.md

 angle = Math.asin(sinA < -1 ? -1 : sinA > 1 ?
 1 : sinA);
 </code></pre>

-The trickiest part here is the double ternary check inside the asin function.
+The trickiest part here, I found to be the nested ternary check inside the inverse sine function.
 By simply expanding it, it visually makes more sense:

 <pre><code>if(sinA<-1){
   angle = Math.asin(-1)